-- 1 Magra closed at Piccatello (Figure 9) shows an overestimation in both cases, even higher after - 2 the B.C; Argentina closed at Merelli benefits of B.C. especially regarding the extreme ADM - 3 values. - 4 Arroscia closed at Pogli shows an improvement of reanalysis-driven ADM, once B.C. is - 5 performed, while Nervia ADM without B.C. well fits the observations and B.C. leads to an - 6 overestimation (Figure 10). - 7 The Kolmogorov-Smirnov test with a 5% significance level on ADM was applied to all the - 8 selected stations and the corresponding results are summarized in Table 5.
-It is interesting that - 9 bias correction does not allow to increase the number of null-hypothesis (data belong to the - same distribution) yet: 9 stations out of 15 pass the test either B.C. is applied or not.
-Changing - the significance level does not affect the final findings in a significant way: with a 1% 12 - stations pass the test with B.C. and 11 without B.C., with 10% 7 stations pass the test with - B.C. and 7 without B.C..
-This fact could derive on how the B.C. -acting on the monthly - volume- affects the short-lived and severe rainfall events that usually are responsible for the - 15 ADM in many parts of the study area. - 16 The poor reproduction of ADM in some basins may be due to various causes; on one side it - was not possible to calibrate the model over the whole study region, on the other side in some - periods and in some sub-regions the rainfall reanalysis is probably poorly representative of - actual rainfall and B.C. does not correct it enough.
-Moreover observed peaks and simulated - 20 peaks are often referred to different time periods: this, together with the typical hydro-climatic - 21 regime of the study region (flash floods with high variability of ADM) could have a - significant impact on final results.
-There are other sources of uncertainty that can explain the - 23 mismatches, hydrological model can lead to errors (Walker et al., 2003; Liu and Gupta, 2007) - due to both its internal structure and to those parameters which are not calibrated but set by
+Magra closed at Piccatello (Figure 9) shows an overestimation in both cases, even higher after the B.C; Argentina closed at Merelli benefits of B.C. especially regarding the extreme ADM values.

+8 Arroscia closed at Pogli shows an improvement of reanalysis-driven ADM, once B.C. is 9 performed, while Nervia ADM without B.C. well fits the observations and B.C. leads to an 10 overestimation (Figure 10).

+11 The Kolmogorov-Smirnov test with a 5% significance level on ADM was applied to all the 12 selected stations and the corresponding results are summarized in Table 5.
+It is interesting that bias correction does not allow to increase the number of null-hypothesis (data belong to the 13 same distribution) yet: 9 stations out of 15 pass the test either B.C. is applied or not.
+Changing 14 15 the significance level does not affect the final findings in a significant way: with a 1% 12 16 stations pass the test with B.C. and 11 without B.C., with 10% 7 stations pass the test with 17 B.C. and 7 without B.C..
+This fact could derive on how the B.C. -acting on the monthly 18 volume- affects the short-lived and severe rainfall events that usually are responsible for the 19 ADM in many parts of the study area.

+The poor reproduction of ADM in some sections may be due to various causes; on one side it was not possible to calibrate the model over the whole study region, on the other side in some periods and in some sub-regions the rainfall reanalysis is probably poorly representative of actual rainfall and B.C. does not correct it enough.
+Moreover observed peaks and simulated peaks are often referred to different time periods: this, together with the typical hydro-climatic regime of the study region (flash floods with high variability of ADM) could have a significant impact on final results.

-- 1 literature or by territorial information; furthermore the input variables are affected by - 2 uncertainty, not only rainfall, so they can be causes of errors. - 3 We would like also to highlight the fact that simulated ADM distributions have often similar - 4 shapes to the observed ones and suffer of a sort of bias (for example Bisagno closed at La - 5 Presa, Figure 8), while in other cases the simulated ADM distribution is only partially out of - 6 the confidence intervals (example Argentina closed at Merelli, Figure 9).
-The average - 7 hydrologic regime on the study region could be only partially affected by the local bad fittings - 8 of ADM.
+We would like also to highlight the fact that simulated ADM distributions have often similar shapes to the observed ones and suffer of a sort of bias (for example Bisagno closed at La Presa, Figure 8), while in other cases the simulated ADM distribution is only partially out of the confidence intervals (example Argentina closed at Merelli, Figure 9).
+The average hydrologic regime on the study region could be only partially affected by the local bad fittings of ADM.